arriolac/arriolac.github.io/source/about-me/index.markdown

 footer: true
 ---

+{% img left ../images/profile-picture.jpg 225 300 %}

-Currently an Android Developer at Edmodo.
+Currently an Android Dev Freelancer.

-Formerly a Firmware Engineer at HP.
+Previously an Android Developer at Edmodo and Software Engineer at HP.

 Avid rock climber and loves all things fitness.